-The recently launched Firefox and the soon to be released Google Chrome were.
+CCS2 was launched in 1998.
+Despite massive development time savings, in 2008 Internet Explorer was still not compatible!
+The recently launched Firefox and soon to be released Google Chrome were.
 Dan’s timely book recommends we no longer wait for Microsoft to catch up and jump on board with CSS2.

-In addition, at the time the recent drop in cost of LED monitors, meant visitors were using increasingly varied screen sizes (the cheeky blighters!).
+In addition, at the time the recent drop in cost of LED monitors, meant visitors just went out and bought increasingly varied screen sizes, the cheeky blighters!

-Dan’s solution was ‘liquid’ layouts.
-Column widths and heights are set as a percentage of the full window size.
-Many very high profile sites have taken this up despite being fundamentally flawed.
+Dan describes his solution as liquid layouts.
+You set the column widths and heights to a percentage of the full window size.
+Many very high profile sites have taken this up, despite being fundamentally flawed.

 As any graphic designer worth his salt will tell you, having more than 7-12 words per line makes it awkward to read.
-Your eye will struggle to scan left again, to pick up the next line.
+Your eye struggles to scan left again, to pick up the next line.